OpenVisualCloud/Video-Super-Resolution-Library.Enhanced-BasicVSR/README.md

 5. [License](#5-license)
 # 1. Overview of iVSR
 ## 1.1 What is iVSR
-iVSR aims to facilitate AI media processing with exceptional quality and performance on Intel's hardware.
+iVSR facilitates AI media processing with exceptional quality and performance on Intel hardware.

-iVSR offers a patch-based, heterogeneous, multi-GPU, and multi-algorithm solution, harnessing the full capabilities of Intel's CPUs and GPUs.
-And iVSR is adaptable for deployment on a single device, a distributed system, cloud infrastructure, edge cloud, or K8S environment.
+iVSR offers a patch-based, heterogeneous, multi-GPU, and multi-algorithm solution, harnessing the full capabilities of Intel CPUs and GPUs.
+It is adaptable for deployment on a single device, a distributed system, cloud infrastructure, edge cloud, or K8S environment.

 <!-- ![overview](./docs/figs/iVSR.png) -->
 <div align=center>